Table of Contents

 There can be a number of Section 530 accounts for any student.
 Various family members, such as grandparents, aunts, and uncles, and siblings--and persons outside the family--can contribute to separate accounts for a student.

 The original student beneficiary for the Section 530 account can be changed to another family member, such as a sibling--for example where the original beneficiary wins a scholarship or drops out.

 Funds can be rolled over tax-free from one family member's Section 530 account to another's for example, to avoid distribution when the first family member reaches age 30.

 The education tax credit (where applicable) can be waived in favor of tax-free treatment for Section 530 account distributions.

 Also called Section 529 plans, these college savings plans have been established by almost every state and some private colleges.
-You invest now to cover future college expenses, by contributing to a savings account or buying tuition credits redeemable in the future.
+You invest now to cover future college or vocational school expenses, by contributing to a savings account or buying tuition credits redeemable in the future.
 Investments grow tax-free, and distributions to pay college expenses can also be tax-free.
 You may choose any state's plan, regardless of where you live.
 Starting in 2018, funds from 529 plans can be used for up to $10,000 of qualified expenses related to K-12 education as well.

 How do Coverdell Education Savings Accounts (Section 530) and Qualified Tuition Plans (Section 529) differ?

 Section 530 plans limit investment to $2,000 a year per student; 529 plans allow a much larger investment.
 Section 530 plans allow a wide choice of investments; 529 investment choices are limited and conservative.
 Section 530 is a single nationwide program, whereas each 529 program is different.
-Though both are available for higher education, Section 530 can also be used for primary and secondary education.
-You are free to use both for higher education for the same student.
+Both are available for higher education as well as primary and secondary education.

 Yes.
 The 10 percent penalty on withdrawal under age 59-1/2 won't apply, but ordinary income tax will apply to at least some of the withdrawal.